Alfresco/acs-deployment/README.md

 The **master** branch of this repository will endeavour to support the following deployments:
 - [Docker Compose](docs/docker-compose-deployment.md) (latest): For development and trials
 - [MiniKube](docs/helm-deployment-minikube.md) (latest): For development and POCs
-- [Helm - AWS Cloud with Kubernetes using Kops](docs/helm-deployment-aws_kops.md) (latest): As a reference or basis of production deployments
+- [Helm - AWS Cloud with Kubernetes using Kops](docs/helm-deployment-aws_kops.md) (latest): As a deployment template which can be used as the basis for your specific deployment needs

-For the Community edition, go to the [acs-community-deployment](https://github.com/Alfresco/acs-community-deployment).
+For the Community Edition, go to the [acs-community-deployment](https://github.com/Alfresco/acs-community-deployment).
 The only differences between these projects are:
 * In the Enterprise chart, the images for the transformers are used, instead of the included binaries.
 * In the Enterprise chart, a cluster of two `alfresco-content-repository` nodes are started by default.